 Buying the fastest internet package is not the only requirement to maximize your Wi-Fi speed.
-Your wireless internet provider bases their estimated speeds on optimal conditions.
+Your wireless internet provider bases its estimated speeds on optimal conditions.
 There is a good chance you are stuck refreshing pages more than once when you shouldn’t be.

 With work from home policies becoming the norm recently, faster internet speeds are now a necessity.
 What can you do?
 Where should you put your wireless router?

 The best location to put your wireless router is upstairs in a centralized location.
-In a two story home, the second floor provides the best coverage for your wireless router placement.
-In a three story home, the wireless router would perform best on the second floor in a centralized area.
+In a two-story home, the second floor provides the best coverage for your wireless router placement.
+In a three-story home, the wireless router would perform best on the second floor in a centralized area.

 Mapping the inside layout of your home to determine a strategy will make the decision process easier.
 This is why a router works best when placed in the center of a room.

 - 1 Setting up the wireless router